Card and internet banking fraud explained

 - You acted fraudulently or negligently - the burden of proof is on the bank to show that you deliberately or with ‘gross negligence’ failed to protect your card and/or Pin.

-- You left it too late – the regulations state that you must inform your provider of unauthorised payments without 'undue delay' and, in any case, within 13 months.
+- You left it too late - the regulations state that you must inform your provider of unauthorised payments without 'undue delay' and, in any case, within 13 months.

 If your bank or credit card provider has refused to refund an unauthorised transaction, you can take your case to the Financial Ombudsman Service (FOS).
 If the FOS agrees with you, it will uphold your complaint and can order the provider to refund you.